-Uses in the household living category consist of the following land uses in Table 21-5.1.
+Living in a dwelling unit as a household.
+Uses in the household living category consist of the following subcategories in Table 21-5.1:

-- (a) Single-unit dwelling.

-- (1) Defined: One principal dwelling unit in a single structurally independent building.

-- (2) Standards: None.

-- (b) Duplex-unit dwelling.

-- (1) Defined: Two principal dwelling units, each in a single structurally independent building on separate zoning lots, attached across a side or rear zoning lot line.

-- (2) Standards: Each duplex-unit dwelling must be attached by a boundary wall for a minimum of 15 feet or 50 percent of the longer dwelling unit, excluding carports or garages, whichever length is greater.
-A duplex-unit dwelling does not require a demising wall.

-- (c) Two-unit dwelling.

-- (1) Defined: Two principal dwelling units in a single structurally independent building.
+- (a) Single-unit dwelling. - (1) Defined: One principal dwelling unit in a single structurally independent building. - (2) Standards: None. - (b) Duplex-unit dwelling. - (1) Defined: Two principal dwelling units, each in a single structurally independent building on separate zoning lots, attached across a side or rear zoning lot line. - (2) Standards: Each duplex-unit dwelling must be attached by a boundary wall for a minimum of 15 feet or 50 percent of the longer dwelling unit, excluding carports or garages, whichever length is greater.
+A duplex-unit dwelling does not require a demising wall. - (c) Two-unit dwelling. - (1) Defined: Two principal dwelling units in a single structurally independent building.

-- (2) Standards:

-- (A) Each two-unit dwelling must be surrounded by a yard.

-- (B) Dwelling units may be:

-- (i) On separate floors; or

-- (ii) Attached by a solid wall a minimum of 15 feet in length, or attached by a carport or garage.

-- (d) Multi-unit dwelling. - (1) Defined: Three or more principal dwelling units in a single building.
+- (2) Standards: - (A) Each two-unit dwelling must be surrounded by a yard. - (B) Dwelling units may be: - (i) On separate floors; or - (ii) Attached by a solid wall a minimum of 15 feet in length, or attached by a carport or garage. - (e) Multi-unit dwelling. - (1) Defined: Three or more principal dwelling units in a single building.
 Includes one to two principal dwelling units in a building with a different non-residential permitted use. - (2) Standards: - (A) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted if located above the first floor of a building occupied by a permitted principal non-residential use.
 A residential lobby of up to 1,500 square feet of floor area and other necessary points of ingress or egress may be located on the ground floor.
-All other residential uses must be located above the non-residential use. - (B) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted within neighborhood transit-oriented development plan areas; provided that the following requirements are satisfied: - (i) For zoning lots larger than 4 acres, but smaller than 7 acres, a minimum of 10,000 square feet of nonresidential floor area must be developed on the lot; - (ii) For zoning lots larger than 7 acres, a minimum of 40,000 square feet of nonresidential floor area must be developed on the lot; or - (iii) For zoning lots with a minimum nonresidential floor area ratio of 0.3;
+All other residential uses must be located above the non-residential use. - (B) In the B-1 and B-2 zoning districts, multi-unit dwellings are permitted on: - (i) Zoning lots larger than 4 acres, but smaller than 7 acres, with a minimum of 10,000 square feet of nonresidential floor area developed on the lot; - (ii) Zoning lots larger than 7 acres with a minimum of 40,000 square feet of nonresidential floor area developed on the lot; or - (iii) Zoning lots with a minimum nonresidential floor area ratio of 0.3;